 Animal Place has several animal care and advocacy needs that are typically filled by interns.
 To safely and effectively serve as an intern at Animal Place, applicants need to possess the following physical, mental, and emotional capacities.

-PLEASE NOTE: Accommodations can be made and will be taken into.
-Please let the Intern Coordinator know if/what accommodations may be needed.
+PLEASE NOTE: Accommodations can be made and will be taken into consideration.
+Please let the Intern Coordinator know if/what accommodations may be needed during the application process.

 Essential Physical Capabilities (for Advocacy and Animal Care interns)